Tonara

-Tonara is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 90 km north of Cagliari and about 35 km southwest of Nuoro.
-As of 31 December 2004, it had a population of 2,116 and an area of 52.1 sqkm.
+Tonara is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 90 km north of Cagliari and about 35 km southwest of Nuoro.
+It has 1,806 inhabitants.

 The municipality of Tonara contains the frazioni (subdivisions, mainly villages, and hamlets) Arasulè, Su Pranu, Toneri, Teliseri, and Ilalà (abandoned).

-Tonara borders the following municipalities: Austis, Belvì, Desulo, Sorgono, and Tiana.
+Tonara borders the municipalities of Austis, Belvì, Desulo, Sorgono, and Tiana.

+Demographics

+As of 2026, the population is 1,806, of which 53.0% are male, and 47.0% are female.
+Minors make up 10.8% of the population, and seniors make up 30.5%.

+Immigration

+As of 2025, immigrants make up 6.3% of the population.
+The 5 largest foreign countries of birth are Morocco, Pakistan, Burkina Faso, Benin, and France.